EvanMCausey/Probability-Parking-Project/projectProposal.md

 1. Ability to optimize commuting time to and from school.

 ## Beneficiaries
-Any student or teacher at CSUSM that is required to commute to school.
+Any student or teacher at CSUSM that is required to commute to or park at school.